saslani/saslani.github.io/_posts/2018-12-15-history-of-organizations.md

 layout: post
 title:  "Learning from History to Design Your Style of Leadership"
 date:   2018-12-15 16:15:15
+image:  history_of_organizations.jpg
-categories: Leadership and Management Skills
+tags:   [Leadership and Management Skills]
 ---

 As I mentioned in my [Leadership vs Management article](http://sarahaslanifar.com/leadership-vs-management/), I am exploring leadership and management styles.
 I want to know what makes for inspiring and effective leadership.
 On the other hand, I want to know why some managers are so hard to work with, even though they might be great to go out with for a drink!